Ahuanmarca/yelp-camp-2024/README.md

 # TODO

 - Create /repository directory inside /src.
 Database queries can be centralized here!
-- BugFix: Caroussel on show page (Bootstrap) incorreclty displaying images
-- BugFix collapsible nav bar, nav partial (Bootstrap), not showing links vertically!
-- Add the reviews to the model on the seeds, add some reviews
+- Show selected files to upload (research other ways, I don't like the one from the course)
 - Limit how many images can be uploaded, size of the images, etc

-- Show selected files to upload (research other ways, I don't like the one from the course)
+# Bugs

+- Thumbnails on edit page only work for Cloudinary hosted images.
+I have a lot of Unsplash images that I don't want to get rid of.
+- Caroussel on show page (Bootstrap) incorreclty displaying images
+- Collapsible nav bar, nav partial (Bootstrap), not showing links vertically!